cisocrgroup/Resources/manuals/profiler-manual.md

 above were actually created by the training.

 ## Using multiple dictionaries
-As mentioned above it is possible to use multiple dictionaries for a language profile.
-For example you could use one general purpose dictionary and additional specialized dictionaries for Names, Locations, Organizations or some other specialized dictionaries that contain foreign technical terms etc.
+As mentioned above it is possible to use multiple dictionaries with a language model.
+For example you could use one general purpose dictionary and additional specialized dictionaries for named entities (persons, locations, organizations) or some other specialized dictionaries that contain foreign technical terms etc.

 In order to use multiple dictionaries you have to add appropriate